brettc/partitionfinder/docs/MANUAL.md

     charset Gene1_codon3 = 3-1000\3;
     charset intron = 1001-2000;

-Note that if you are using the k-means algorithm (i.e. `search = kmeans`), you should define your datablocks exactly as above (NB: this is different from PartitionFinder 1).
-The extra biological information you provide in your data blocks helps PartitionFinder estimate a good starting tree for your anlaysis, and that's important.

 #### `[schemes]`

 On the lines following this statement, you define how you want to look for good partitioning schemes, and any user schemes you want to define.
 You only need to define user schemes if you choose `search = user`.

 #### `search`: *`all | greedy | rcluster | rclusterf | hcluster | kmeans | user`*

 This option defines which partitioning schemes PartitionFinder will analyse, and how thorough the search will be.
 In general `all` is only practical for analyses that start with 12 or fewer data blocks defined (see below).
 A rough guide is to use `all` for very small datasets, `greedy` for datasets of ~10 loci, and `rcluster` for datasets of 100's of loci.
-We do not recommend you use `hcluster`, but rather that if `rcluster` is too slow, you make it quicker using the `--rcluster-max` commandline argument (see below). `kmeans` can be useful if you do not have data for which you can define useful data blocks, but we urge caution with this algorithm as it has not been thoroughly tested on simulated data.
+We do not recommend you use `hcluster`, but rather that if `rcluster` is too slow, you make it quicker using the `--rcluster-max` commandline argument (see below). `kmeans` has been disabled for all but morphological data, for which it remains experimental (see `search = kmeans` below).
 We suggest that you prefer biologically-motivated partitioning schemes (like genes and codon positions) where possible.

 `search = all;` Tells PartitionFinder to analyse all possible partitioning schemes.
 That is, every scheme that includes all of your data blocks in any combination at all.
 Whether you can analyse all schemes will depend on how much time you have, and on what is computationally possible. **If you have any more than 12 data blocks to start with you should not choose `all`.** This is because the number of possible schemes can be extremely large.
 For instance, with 13 data blocks there are almost 28 million possible schemes, and for 16 data blocks the number of possible schemes is over 10 billion.
 It's just not possible to analyse that many schemes exhaustively.
 For 12 data blocks the number of possible schemes is about 4 million, so it might be possible to analyse all schemes if you have time to wait, and a fast computer with lots of processors.